-As noted above, NRDC and Sierra Club are opposed to the Agency's proposal to delay the $NO_x$ RACT requirement by three years.
-They generally contend that the delay will slow the time in which all of Illinois comes into compliance with the ozone NAAQS and the delay would unnecessarily subject Illinois residents to unhealthy levels of ozone for an additional three years.
-The Board notes that on February 22, 2011, USEPA granted Illinois a waiver from the $NO_x$ RACT requirements based on its finding that the 1997 8-hour ozone NAAQS has been attained in the Chicago-Gary-Lake County, IL-IN and St. Louis, MO-IL areas without the implementation of NOx RACT in the Illinois portions of these areas.
+As noted above, NRDC and Sierra Club opposed the Agency's proposal to delay the NO_x RACT requirement by three years.
+They generally contended that the delay will slow the time in which all of Illinois comes into compliance with the ozone NAAQS and the delay would unnecessarily subject Illinois residents to unhealthy levels of ozone for an additional three years.
+The Board noted that on February 22, 2011, USEPA granted Illinois a waiver from the NO_x RACT requirements based on its finding that the 1997 8-hour ozone NAAQS had been attained in the Chicago-Gary-Lake County, IL-IN and St. Louis, MO-IL areas without the implementation of NO_x RACT in the Illinois portions of these areas.
 Ag.
 Mot.
 Exp.
 Rev. at 2-3.
-Further, both of Illinois' nonattainment areas now attain the 1997 PM2.5 NAAQS.
+The Board further noted that both of Illinois' nonattainment areas now attain the 1997 $PM{2.5}$ NAAQS.
 Id. at 3.